-Participation in Law Review will help you hone your research and writing abilities and give you opportunities to collaborate with other law students.
+Participation on Law Review will help you hone your research and writing abilities and give you opportunities to collaborate with other law students.
 Staff members receive one credit hour for each semester they serve on the Law Review; additional credit is available for editors of the Law Review.

 Membership on the Law Review is competitive.
-Students are chosen on the basis of grades or on the basis of a writing competition after their first year.
-Students invited to join Law Review on the basis of grades must be ranked in the top 15% of their class and have a cumulative grade point average of 2.75 or higher; they must also complete a citation and proofreading exercise.
-Students who write-on must be ranked in the top 50% of their class, write a paper, and complete the citation and proofreading exercise.
+Students are chosen on the basis of their academic performance or on the basis of a writing competition after their first year.
+Students invited to join Law Review on the basis of grades must be ranked in the top 5% of their class.
+Alternatively, students who received the best paper award in either Legal Reasoning, Writing & Research or Legal Analysis and Persuasion will be invited to join Law Review if they are ranked in the top 35% of their class.
+Students who write-on must be ranked in the top 50% of their class and participate in the writing competition.
+All students must complete a citation and editing exercise before they are invited to join Law Review.